ostinelli/gin.io/tutorial.md

 -- define routes
 v1:GET("/users", { controller = "users", action = "index" })
 ```

-If we re-run the tests, we'll get the same 404 response.
-We still need to create the Users' controller.

 ###### Create Users' controller
 Create the file `./app/controllers/1/users_controller.lua`, and add the action for the route that we have just defined: